Afshin-A/Obsidian/CS/Design Patterns/Factory.md

 >When a method returns one of several possible classes that share a superclass

+Uses:
-choosing classes at runtime without knowing ahead of time the exact type of the object create object without specifying the exact class of the object
+- Choosing classes at runtime without knowing ahead of time the exact type of the object
+- Creating object without specifying the exact class of the object

 You make a class that is responsible for returning an object depending on the input